pulp/pulpcore-plugin/docs/plugin-writer/concepts/subclassing/models.rst

         class FileContent(Content):
             """
             The "file" content type.
-            Content of this type represents a collection of 0 or more files uniquely identified by path and SHA256 digest.
+            Content of this type represents a single file uniquely identified by path and SHA256 digest.
             Fields:
                 digest (str): The SHA256 HEX digest.